modeset/-deprecated-utensils/WIP.md

 ## WIP
 - ARIA roles for templates/fixtures
+- Cleanup the fixtures for more semantic markup
 - Manage focus states around all utensils
 - Look at making the sass files use abstract elements (placeholders)
 - Document mixins